eatonphil/ponyo/README.md

 Ponyo is a comprehensive high-level library for Standard ML.
-It is inspired by [POCO](http://pocoproject.org/), the [Go standard library](https://golang.org/pkg/), and the (Python standard library](https://docs.python.org/3/library/).
+It is inspired by [POCO](http://pocoproject.org/), the [Go standard library](https://golang.org/pkg/), and the [Python standard library](https://docs.python.org/3/library/).
 It is the first such library in Standard ML and addresses some of the gaps found in a standard that has seen little revision in almost 20 years.